BLKSerene/Wordless/doc/doc.md

   The number of occurrences of the keyword in each observed corpus.

 - **11.5 Test Statistic**<br>
   The test statistic of the significance test conducted on the keyword in each file.
 You can change the test of statistical significance used via **Generation Settings → Test of Statistical Significance**.
-See section [12.4.4 Tests of Statistical Significance, Measures of Bayes Factor, & Measures of Effect Size](#doc-12-4-4) for more details.
+See [Section 12.4.4](#doc-12-4-4) for more details.

   Please note that test statistic is not available for some tests of statistical significance.

 - **11.6 p-value**<br>
   The p-value of the significance test conducted on the keyword in each file.
 You can change the test of statistical significance used via **Generation Settings → Test of Statistical Significance**.
-See section [12.4.4 Tests of Statistical Significance, Measures of Bayes Factor, & Measures of Effect Size](#doc-12-4-4) for more details.
+See [Section 12.4.4](#doc-12-4-4) for more details.

 - **11.7 Bayes Factor**<br>
   The Bayes factor of the keyword in each file.
 You can change the measure of Bayes factor used via **Generation Settings → Measure of Bayes Factor**.
-See section [12.4.4 Tests of Statistical Significance, Measures of Bayes Factor, & Measures of Effect Size](#doc-12-4-4) for more details.
+See [Section 12.4.4](#doc-12-4-4) for more details.

 - **11.8 Effect Size**<br>
   The effect size of on the keyword in each file.
 You can change the measure of effect size used via **Generation Settings → Measure of Effect Size**.
-See section [12.4.4 Tests of Statistical Significance, Measures of Bayes Factor, & Measures of Effect Size](#doc-12-4-4) for more details.
+See [Section 12.4.4](#doc-12-4-4) for more details.

 - **11.9 Number of Files Found**<br>
   The number of files in which the keyword appears at least once.